Digitized German-Jewish Periodicals from the LBI Library at Internet Archives

 The LBI Library has digitized over 100 periodicals from its collections.
 Researchers can access them via a portal at Internet Archive or through DigiBaeck, LBI’s gateway for digitized materials.
 The periodicals are selected for digitization because of their importance to German-speaking Jewish history and culture, as well as their lack of physical or online availability through other institutions.
 Due to the rare nature of the periodicals, LBI has digitized holdings of some publications even when it does not own a complete series of issues.
 The project was sponsored by the Metropolitan New York Library Council and private donors.

-As of October 2014, more than 60 periodicals have been uploaded, and about 40 more are in process.
+As of July 2015, 94 periodicals have been uploaded, and about 10 more are in process.

 The Periodical Collection of the Library of the Leo Baeck Institute